AlBi-HHU/como/README.md

   -c, --coordination  consider coordination [false]
 ```

 The output are six files.
-Four `csv` files extend the vertex and edge files by adding a columns indicating whether the corresponding vertex/edge is part of the MCCES.
+Four `csv` files extend the vertex and edge files by adding a colums indicating whether the corresponding vertex/edge is part of the MCCES.
 In addition, there are two `pdf` files, visualizing the MCCES within each original graph and giving the Tversky index in the upper right corner.
 Here are examples of such output `pdf` files for the corresponding input files:

 ![](./example_output_sf.jpg)